GodsfavourWiliiams/Company-Register/README.md

-# This is a time stamp register
+# This is a Todo App with Drag and drop